 When you have people in your space that don’t align with or respect what you value, you can get caught up in managing that drama instead of on what’s best for you.

-To help you find your most important personal values, you can use this definitive guide to finding your values.
+To help you find your most important personal values, you can use this easy 3-step guide to finding your values.

 Now that you know the importance of values (and maybe have an idea of your own), you can proceed to step 2, using your values to create personal boundaries.